eervin123/feature-engineering/README.md

 ## Getting Started <a name = "getting_started"></a>

+Simply clone the repo and install the dependencies in the requirements.txt Many of the files use a `data` folder and a `models` folder.
+If they are not already in this repo, you can create them.
+In order to get you started with data, use the [get_data.ipynb](miscellaneous/get-data.ipynb) file to download yourself some data.
+Save some bitcoin 1m data in a csv file titled `/data/btc.csv`

-Simply clone the repo and install the dependencies in the requirements.txt You might start with the random forest files which all start with the random forest examples.
+You might start with the random forest files which all start with the random forest examples.

 ### Prerequisites